 Arbitration practice in Slovakia is significantly affected by the Civil Procedure Code that is to be applied to questions not specifically addressed in the Arbitration Act.
+In particular, the Civil Procedure Code applies to procedural questions not addressed in the Arbitration Act, provided that the nature of the matter permits such application.
 The Arbitration Act does not provide for a US-style discovery or witness preparation.
 As a result, there is no apparent tendency to apply such tools to the arbitration in Slovakia.
-On the other hand, in general arbitrators are free to set the procedural rules and, for example, may decide on applying special rules on evidence taking such as the IBA Rules on the Taking of Evidence.
+On the other hand, in general, arbitrators are free to set the procedural rules and, for example, may decide on applying special rules on evidence taking such as the IBA Rules on the Taking of Evidence.